eco619/ai-document-library/docs/platform-capabilities/intelligent-document-extraction.md

 The objective of document extraction is not simply to recover text.

-The objective is to preserve evidence, understand context, measure confidence, reconstruct document relationships, and transform organizational documents into explainable, trustworthy knowledge while maintaining complete evidence traceability.
+The objective is to preserve source information, understand context, measure confidence, reconstruct document relationships, and transform organizational documents into explainable, trustworthy knowledge while maintaining complete source traceability.

 ---

 Copyright © 2026 Joseph Contreras

-This document is part of the AI Document Library Platform Capabilities collection.
+This document is part of the Continuous Intelligence Platform capability documentation.